What is the Federal

 can understandably be quite hard to argue the notion that banking

-is a wholly criminal endeavor, one which has been legally
+is not a wholly criminal endeavor, one which has been legally

 The uber-wealthiest of bank owners enjoy